 ETS is already seen as a motivator for GHG reduction in 2020, suggesting that the policy can have a positive impact even if the carbon price signal is not yet at a high level.
 At the same time, the share of respondents identifying emissions trading as one of the most important policies drops from 25% in 2020 to 21% in 2025.
 This may be due to an expectation of a more diverse environmental policy portfolio over coming years.
 For example, there continues to be keen interest amongst the environmental policy community in the potential benefits of a carbon tax.
 This could potentially involve CO2 being integrated into the existing environmental tax regime which currently includes taxing of other air pollutants.
-Of the respondents who identified ETS as a motivating factor in 2020, but not in 2025, the largest number of respondents shifted their expectation to environmental tax.
+Of the respondents shifted their expectation to environmental tax.
 In addition, China's ministry-level economic agency, the National Development and Reform Commission, is actively piloting energy conservation allowance trading, leading to expectations that this will be an important policy for many of the same sectors covered by emissions trading.